fysiki/workoutkit-ios-sdk/demo/SampleApp/README.md

 ## Getting started guide
 The getting started guide is available as part of the WorkoutKit documentation.
 More info [here](../../README.md).

-## GraphQL Client Generation
+## GraphQL Client Generation (DemoCloud package)

-We use ApolloGraphQL library to generate a local package with items described in .graphql files.
+We use ApolloGraphQL library to generate **DemoCloud** package with items described in .graphql files.

 ### Install CLI
 - Open the sample app in Xcode.